birmjiangs/SDOC/README.txt

 4th column: total number of open chromatin regions in the TAD 5th column: raw volumn of the TAD
 6th column: SDOC of the TAD

+An alternative way to calculate SDOC using user-defined datasets is to manually replace the names of directories and files of example data by those of user's own data in line 8-13 of get_SDOC.py.